Belemnitida: Limbs and hooks

-Belemnites had 10 hooked arms of, more or less, equal length with suckers.
+Belemnites had 10 hooked arms of more or less equal length with suckers.
 The hooks were rarely larger than 5 mm, and increased in size toward the midsection of the arm, possibly because the midsection is where maximum power could be exerted when grabbing, or bigger hooks on the extremities of the arm increased the risk of losing the arm.
 Having two rows of hooks covering the entire breadth of the arm, a belemnite could have had between 100 and 800 hooks in total.
 Some hooks have a spur just above the base, but this may be a distortion from fossilization or preparation of the material.
 The chitinous hooks are subdivided into three sections: The base - which can be either flat or concave - the shaft - which projects either upward at an incline either straight or bent - and the uncinus - which can be hook- or saber-like.
 Overall, they were fish-hook shaped, and probably only the uncinus was exposed.

-Different hook shapes were probably specialized for certain tasks, for example, a strongly hooked uncinus was designed to stab prey at a constant angle and force, and sink in deeper if the prey tried to move away from the belemnite.
-Hook shapes and forms vary species to species.
-In Chondroteuthis, large hooks were common near the mouth, and were either used for surrounding small prey or ramming into large prey; however, these large hooks were not present in a small specimen, indicating it was either a juvenile—and the development of different hooks coincided with a difference in prey selection - or the specimen was a female and the hooks were used by males for male-on-male combat or during copulation.
+Different hook shapes were probably specialized for certain tasks, for example, a strongly hooked uncinus was designed to stab prey at a constant angle.
+It would force and sink in deeper if the prey tried to move away from the belemnite.
+Hook shapes and forms vary from species to species.
+In Chondroteuthis, large hooks were common near the mouth, and were either used for surrounding small prey or ramming into large prey, but these large hooks were not present in a small specimen, indicating it was either a juvenile, and the development of different hooks coincided with a difference in prey selection, or the specimen was a female and the hooks were used by males for male-on-male combat or during copulation.
 In modern hook-bearing squid species, only matured males have hooks, indicating a reproductive purpose.
-It is possible the hooks, being analogous to suckers, could move.
+The hooks, being analogous to suckers, possibly could move.

 The males, like in modern squid, probably had one or two hectocotyli - long, modified arms used in copulation or combat with other males.
 Instead of several hooks, the hectocotyli feature a pair of enlarged hooks—mega-onychites—to latch onto the female at a safe distance to prevent getting stuck with one of her hooks.
 Like squid, the positioning of the mega-onychites could have been either at the tip or origin of the arm depending on the species.
 Copulation probably involved the male depositing spermatophores into the female's internal mantle chamber.